-Rating 0 1 2 3 Element A Are the leadership and staff deeply knowledgeable about students' experiences, cultural backgrounds, and the local community context, and do school leadership, staff, students, families, and community members work in partnership to develop practices and make decisions that create a more inclusive and equitable school community? community context.
+Rating 0 1 2 3 Element A Are the leadership and staff deeply knowledgeable about students' experiences, cultural backgrounds, and the local community context, and do school leadership, staff, students, families, and community members work in partnership to develop practices and make decisions that create a more inclusive and equitable school community?
+Leadership and staff are not yet familiar with their students' cultural backgrounds, life circumstances, or the local community context.
 Leadership and staff are familiar with most of their students' cultural backgrounds, life circumstances, and the local community context.
-Leadership and staff are using their knowledge of students' cultural backgrounds, life circumstances, and the local community context to inform their actions and create a more inclusive and equitable school community.
-Leadership and staff are deeply knowledgeable about students' experiences, cultural backgrounds, and the local community context.
-School leadership, staff, students, families, and community members work in partnership to develop practices and make decisions that create a more inclusive and equitable school community.
-Element B How does the leadership collect and review data about community interests and needs as well as the environment in which the local school resides?
+Leadership and staff are using their knowledge of students' cultural backgrounds, life circumstances, and the local community context to inform their actions and create a more inclusive and equitable school community. staff, students, families, and Element B How does the leadership collect and review data about community interests and needs as well as the environment in which the local school resides?
 The leadership does not collect or review data about community interests and needs as well as the environment in which the local school resides The leadership collects but does not review data about community interests and needs as well as the environment in which the local school resides The leadership collects and reviews some data about community interests and needs as well as the environment in which the local school resides The leadership systematically collects and reviews data about community interests and needs as well as the environment in which the local school resides

 Element C Does the leadership provide meaningful, formal and informal opportunities for families and community members to interact with the school?
 The leadership does not provide formal or informal opportunities for families and community members to interact with the school The leadership provides minimal meaningful, formal or informal opportunities for families and community members to interact with the school The leadership provides meaningful, formal and informal opportunities for families and community members to interact with the school The leadership provides numerous meaningful, formal and informal opportunities for families and community members to interact with the school Element D How often does the leadership regularly share data through various family- friendly venues?
-The leadership does not share data through various family -friendly venues The leadership rarely shares data through various family -friendly venues The leadership sometimes shares data through various family- friendly venues The leadership regularly shares data through various family -friendly venues Element E Does the leadership develop and use a wide variety of communication strategies to encourage collaboration among the diverse members of the community? communication strategies to encourage collaboration among the diverse The leadership develops and uses minimal communication strategies to encourage collaboration among the diverse members of the community The leadership develops and uses some communication strategies to encourage collaboration among the diverse members of the community The leadership develops and uses a wide variety of communication strategies to encourage collaboration among the diverse members of the community
+The leadership does not share data through various family -friendly venues The leadership rarely shares data through various family -friendly venues The leadership sometimes shares data through various family- friendly venues The leadership regularly shares data through various family -friendly venues Element E Does the leadership develop and use a wide variety of communication strategies to encourage collaboration among the diverse members of the community?
+The leadership does not use a variety of communication strategies to encourage collaboration among the diverse members of the community The leadership develops and uses minimal communication strategies to encourage collaboration among the diverse members of the community The leadership develops and uses some communication strategies to encourage collaboration among the diverse members of the community The leadership develops and uses a wide variety of communication strategies to encourage collaboration among the diverse members of the community